namapu/namapu/README.md

-# NAMAPU: The smart way to take notes and unleash creativity
+# NAMAPU: Smart way to take notes and unleash creativity

 ### Create new project using Vite